 - NATO has no direct role in the conflict resolution process in the region of Transnistria.
-However, the Allies closely follow developments in the region and fully expect Russia to abide by its international obligations, including respecting the territorial integrity of neighbouring countries and their right to choose their own security agreements.
+However, the Allies closely follow developments in the region.
+Russia must abide by its international obligations, including respecting the territorial integrity of neighbouring countries and their right to choose their own security agreements.

 Key areas of cooperation